Troubled Times: Recording

 Cast began recording at Real World Studios on 3 May 2011 under the supervision of John Leckie, who had previously produced the band's first two albums, All Change and Mother Nature Calls.
 Keith O'Neill was absent from the album sessions due to his work as a tour manager.
 As a result, the album features drumming by Steve Pilgrim, who had played in Power's solo band and would also fill in for O'Neill on Cast tours since the band's reformation.
 Tracking on the album was completed in September 2011, with Power taking time off in July due to having a baby.

 Days after mastering was complete, the album was released digitally on 2 November 2011 to fans who had helped fund the album through PledgeMusic.
 Troubled Times was finally released physically on 5 March 2012, with two bonus tracks.

 Reception

+In a 3-star rating, Stephen Thomas Erlewine of AllMusic described the album as "workingman's pop: there's no flair, nothing flashy, but it gets the job done".
+Liam Cash of NME was also somewhat positive, writing that the album contained "a dozen super-straight-ahead guitar-pop songs that are bright, breezily likeable and pretty undeniably full of life".

 Jamie Atkins of Record Collector was critical of Power being "keen to inform the world that things these days are vaguely not 'alright without substantiating as to why, using his "undoubted talent to produce abstract, clichéd drivel to hammer this point home".
+Dan Lucas of Drowned in Sound panned the album with a 0/10 rating, characterising the track listing as "anodyne four chord strum-alongs so unambitious [that] they all manage to blur into one", and further describing Power's lyrics as "banal and trite".